cmmorrow/tokenize/README.md

 ## Installation

-* Start by cloning the repo at https://github.com/cmmorrow/tokenize.
+Start by cloning the repo at https://github.com/cmmorrow/tokenize.

+**To install tokenize locally**:

-* Run `mix escript.build` from the command line to create the tokenize binary.
+* Run `mix deps.get; mix escript.build` from the command line to install dependencies and create the tokenize binary.
 * Verify tokenize is installed properly by running `./tokenize` with no arguments.

+**To install tokenize with Docker**:

+* Run `docker build -t tokenize .`
+* Verify tokenize is installed properly by running `docker run -it --rm tokenize` with no arguments.

 ## Usage